WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/server-info.md

 ```

 ### Ping service [since 10.2]
-The most light service to resolve the `Enterprise System ID` is the following:
+The most lightweight service to resolve the `Enterprise System ID` is the following:
 * `http://localhost/Enterprise/index.php?test=ping`

-Unlike examples mentioned above, this service request is _not_ a JSON RPC request but a simple HTTP GET request.
+Unlike the examples provided in the chapters hereinabove, the ping service request is _not_ a JSON RPC request but a simple HTTP GET request.
 The service may (or may not) return a JSON body, depending on the Enterprise Server version:
-* 10.1 or older gives a HTTP 302 (redirect to the admin logon page)
+* 3.0 - 10.1 gives a HTTP 302 (redirect to the admin logon page)
 * 10.2 - 10.7 gives a HTTP 200 with an empty body
 * 10.8 or newer gives a HTTP 200 with a JSON body (see example below)